automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 aws resourcegroupstaggingapi tag-resources --resource-arn-list <ARNOFYOURYOURBUCKETNAME> --tags <TAGNAME>=<TAGVALUE> --profile AWS-ACCOUNTID-FROM-EVENTORREPORT
 ```

-You need to define the following least privelege policy inside your AWS IAM configuration for the service account used to do the auto remediation:
+You need to define the following least privilege policy inside your AWS IAM configuration for the service account used to do the auto remediation:

 ```
 {